Centers and Programs - Neurology Residency

 - numerous social and community services

 Neurologic rehabilitation, including a supervised exercise program, is offered.
-The research focus of the center has been both in basic science, specifically neuroimmunology and neurovirology, and in controlled clinical trials.
+The research focus of the center has been both in basic science, specifically neuroimmunology and neurovirology, and in clinical trials.

 University of Maryland was the coordinating center for the multicenter clinical trial which lead to the approval of Copaxone as one of the first disease modifying therapies available for Multiple Sclerosis.
 Recent clinical studies have focused on beta interferons, 4-aminopyridine, glatiramer acetate and several cytokine-based therapies.
+Learn more about the

-As a leader in the region, UMMC's Epilepsy Center is accredited by the National Association of Epilepsy Center as a level 4 epilepsy center.
+As a leader in the region, UMMC's Epilepsy Center is accredited by the National Association of Epilepsy Centers as a level 4 epilepsy center.
 Level 4 epilepsy centers have the professional expertise and facilities to provide the highest level medical and surgical evaluation and treatment for patients with complex epilepsy.